dubemdaniel/Javascript-Variables-TW/README.md

 objects are also stored in a variable
-Variable can be declared using const, let and var Variables are used almost everywhere on our codebase
+Variable can be declared using const, let and var Variables are used almost everywhere on our codebase Variables exist not only in JavaScript but in all programming language